srevenant/docker-tools/README.md

 	curl -sLO https://raw.github.com/srevenant/docker-tools/master/.get.sh && bash ./.get.sh && rm .get.sh

-This will download the tools into ~/.docker-tools/bin and add it to your path.
+This will download the tools into ~/.docker-tools/bin and add it to your path.  *You will need to reload your shell to bring it into your environment.*

 Using Docker Tools
 ------------------